Video Game: Project Snowblind

 - Interface Screw: Occurs whenever Frost is hit with EMP or a Flashbang Grenade.
 In the former, his HUD is filled with static and is rendered "snowblind" for a few seconds, and in the latter, his vision is temporarily blurred by a white light.

 - Made of Iron: In the second level, the other Coalition soldiers you meet and interact with throughout the level have a ridiculously high HP level.
-Unlike every other killable NPC (hostile or friendly) that normally only take one or two punches to kill, it takes twenty to thirty punches to kill one of them, and firearms barely phase them (and since you're only given enough ammunition to fill one clip for each gun in that level, shooting them isn't recommended, anyway).
+Unlike every other killable NPC (hostile or friendly) that normally only take one or two punches to kill, it takes twenty to thirty punches to kill one of them, and firearms barely phase them (and since A) they're on your side, and B) you're only given enough ammunition to fill one mag for each gun in that level, shooting them isn't recommended, anyway).

 - Also, the Ballistic Shield augmentation makes Frost himself like this for a while.